Laois Premier Intermediate Hurling Championship

 The Laois Premier Intermediate Hurling Championship (known for sponsorship reasons as the Laois Shopping Centre Premier Intermediate Hurling Championship and abbreviated to the Laois PIHC) is an annual hurling competition organised by the Laois County Board of the Gaelic Athletic Association from 2020 for the second tier hurling teams in the county of Laois in Ireland.

 In its current format, the Laois Premier Intermediate Championship begins with a group stage in mid-summer.
 The eight participating teams are divided into two groups of four and play each other in a round-robin system.
 The three top-ranking teams in each group proceed to the knockout phase that culminates with the final match at Laois Hire O'Moore Park.
 The winner of the Laois Premier Intermediate Championship qualifies for the subsequent Leinster Intermediate Club Hurling Championship.

-The title has been won by five different clubs, none of which have won the title more than once.
+The title has been won by six different clubs, none of which have won the title more than once.
 Ballyfin are the title holders after defeating Rathdowney-Errill by 3–14 to 1–11 in the 2025 final.